Apply by Dec. 1, 2019, to begin classes in January 2021.

 - The University of Cincinnati requires full coursework entry of all transcripts.
 We acknowledge that this process can be labor-intensive, and we encourage entering this information early in the application process.
 We encourage you to have your unofficial transcript(s) accessible when completing this section so that you can refer to them as you enter your coursework in the NursingCAS application.
 This can make the process quicker and easier.
 When entering coursework in NursingCAS, you must enter courses that are in progress or planned for future terms.
 Once you receive grades for these courses, you must log back into NursingCAS, add the course as a new course, and note the grade earned.
 Once all your coursework has been entered, you will be prompted to review and finalize your transcripts.
 Please review your coursework entry very carefully, as it cannot be edited once you submit your application.
 Failure to properly enter your coursework can result in a delay of transcript verification.

 - NursingCAS offers Professional Transcript Entry Service, by which applicants can have NursingCAS specialists enter their coursework entry on their behalf at a cost.
 (See additional information below.)
 It is the responsibility of the applicant to order their official transcript(s) from every institution of higher education ever attended and have them sent directly to NursingCAS.
 The Professional Transcript Entry Service does not include ordering official transcripts on behalf of the applicant.
 Only the applicant can order his or her transcripts.

 - International transcripts must be evaluated by World Education Services (WES).

-Resume (submitted via NursingCAS online application) — For security purposes, please do not include your date of birth or Social Security number.
+Submit a resume via NursingCAS.
+For security purposes, please do not include your date of birth or Social Security number.